Temidtech/Flutter-Cheat-Sheet/README.md

  ## Form Validations

 Mobile developers often require users to enter information into a text field.
 For example, you might be working on an app that requires your users to log in with an email address and password combination.
-Let's see how we can achieve this without necessarily importing a 3rd party libary!
+Let's see how we can achieve this without necessarily importing a 3rd party library!
 Super cool right?